How we got into Duke and UChicago - Q&A with two recent Crimson admits from Sydney

 Max: I think the idea of studying overseas appealed to me quite early - probably in year 7 or 8.
 Initially I thought I wanted to go to the UK but then I suppose I got busy at school and really didn’t follow up on it until year 11 and 12 after which I knew that I’d better get started.
 That’s when my family spoke with Crimson and things began to take shape.
 They told me a lot about the US liberal arts system and I liked the idea of not having to declare a major straight away.
 That’s how the US - or rather UChicago became my early application priority.

 Allie: I think it was something that I've wanted to do for a long time.
 When I was 8, I went to school in Minnesota and I was exposed to the US school system as well as the college system.
 I think because I had a taste of it then, I knew going to college in the US would provide me with really great opportunities.
-When I got into my later high school years, my family and I took a couple of trips to the US the check out lots of different colleges.
+When I got into my later high school years, my family and I took a couple of trips to the US to check out lots of different colleges.
 I think we visited close to 20: George Washington, Georgetown, UNC, Dartmouth, Notre Dame… But when I walked onto the Duke campus, I just knew that Duke was the dream school for me.

 Q: How did you approach the personal essay part of the application?
 Was this challenging given it is unlike anything you had to write at school?